 All students who have promoted to the clinical phase of the program have completed 15 months of didactic classes in preparation of their clinical year and should exhibit a baseline of medical knowledge and clinical skills.
 A course syllabus will be provided to the preceptor outlining the course learning objectives the student must meet.

-Clinical experiences should be educational for the PA student and should not be called upon or used to substitute for regular staff.
-The following are some “guidelines” regarding what a PA student may be permitted to do by the preceptor.
+Clinical experiences should be educational for the PA student, thus students should not be called upon or used to substitute for regular staff.
+The following are some guidelines regarding what a PA student may be permitted to do under the preceptor’s supervision.
 The judgment of the preceptor regarding how much responsibility a student is ready to assume should be the determining factor of which tasks are assigned and how much supervision is needed.

 Typical tasks assigned to PA students include:

 - Taking histories and performing physical examinations

 - Assessing common medical problems and recommending appropriate management

 - Performing and assisting in diagnostic and therapeutic procedures

 - Assisting the preceptor in hospital/nursing home rounds, recording progress notes, transcribing specific orders of the preceptor as allowed by the facility